Pleasanton, California: Events and festivals

 Pleasanton maintains regular events for the community.
-Every Saturday morning a farmers' market sets up on Angela, off Main Street.
+Every Saturday morning a farmers' market is set up along Angela Street, off Main Street.
 There are several parades during the year, commemorating Christmas, Memorial Day, and Veterans Day, as well as kicking off the beginning of the Alameda County Fair and soccer season.

 First Wednesday

 Beginning in the late 1990s, the Pleasanton Downtown Association organized the popular First Wednesday celebrations from May through September of each year.
 On the first Wednesday of summer months, Main Street was blocked to traffic and adopted a street fair atmosphere.
 Each First Wednesday celebration was given a theme and planned with related activities.
 At this local event, businesses and organizations from downtown and around the Tri-Valley set up booths in the center of the street.
 A local band performed in the Inklings coffee house parking lot, which was closed off for dancing.
 The parking lot was also set up as a beergarden, with beer and wine available for consumption.
 In 2017, the association announced it was discontinuing the events, and was considering other types of events in future years.